datalad-handbook/book/docs/usecases/HCP_dataset.rst

 All datasets were built on a scientific compute cluster.
 In this location, however, datasets would only be accessible to users with an account on this system.
-Subsequently, therefore, everything was published with :command:`datalad publish` to the publicly available `store.datalad.org <http://store.datalad.org/>`_, a remote indexed archive (RIA) store.
+Subsequently, therefore, everything was published with :command:`datalad push` to the publicly available `store.datalad.org <http://store.datalad.org/>`_, a remote indexed archive (RIA) store.